bamless/blang/docs/lists.md

 print(numbers[1])
 </pre>

-In **J\*** all sequences index starting from `0`, and using an integer past the end or before the beginning result in a runtime error:
+In **J\*** all sequences index starting from `0`.
+Using an integer past the end or before the beginning of the sequence will result in a runtime error:
 <pre class='runnable-snippet'>
 var list = ["foo", "bar"]
 print(list[2]) // The list has only 2 elements, this will fail